 Is my pet still eligible if they have an immediate medical emergency?

-Essentially, this means that should your pet get sick during their waiting period than whatever illness is contracted will be considered a pre-existing condition.
+Essentially, this means that, should your pet get sick during their waiting period, then whatever illness is contracted will be considered a pre-existing condition.
 This means that they will be ineligible for full coverage moving forward.

 The main takeaway

-If it wasn’t clear before, I just want to bring your attention to the fact that there are VERY few things that will make your pet ineligible for pet insurance – if any.
-The idea with these kinds of policies to include pets from all walks of life.
+There are VERY few things that will make your pet ineligible for pet insurance – if any.
+The idea with these kinds of policies is to include pets from all walks of life.

-Take a deep breath and just know that the chances that your pet is ineligible for insurance is slim to none.
+Take a deep breath, and just know that the chances that your pet is ineligible for insurance are slim to none.
 That being said, have a chat with your desired pet insurer and let them put your mind at ease and help get you signing on the dotted line.
 You won’t regret it!

 Until next time,